Cookbook » Interact with the Runtime

 Run a Task Graph Synchronously

-You can also create a task graph yourself and execute it through a runtime object.
+A runtime object can spawn and run a task graph synchronously using tf::Runtime::corun.
+This model allows you to leverage dynamic tasking to execute a parallel workload within a runtime object.
+You can create a task graph yourself and execute it through a runtime object.
 This organization avoids repetitive creation of a subflow with the same topology, such as running a runtime object repetitively.
 The following code performs the same execution logic as the above example but using the given task graph to avoid repetitive creations of a subflow:

 // create a custom graph